 Hunter & Barrel has a good selection of entrée items from their Start Over Here section of the menu.
 We tried their Calamari which has a crunchy coating seasoned with Szechuan peppers and finished with a spicy honey glaze and lemon.
 It is Italian Fried Calamari meets Asian flavour and when you combine fried food with spices, the combination becomes really addictive, especially when the calamari is cooked just right.

 Hunter & Barrel features food that is roasted over coals and grill.
 It is moorishly good food at its best and there are so many good meat items on the menu, like the Beef and Bone Marrow Burgers, Portuguese Chicken Thigh and Pork Belly.
 But if you can’t decide or like us, just want to try a little of everything, the Land Feast is the way to go.
 This completely lives up to the Hunter portion of the restaurant name.
-For $49 a person, you get to try 4 of Hunter & Barrel’s signature meat dishes, in portions that is just right for the 1 person.
-The 4 meats you get are the Honey Glazed Pork Belly, Portugese Chicken, Slow Cooked Beef Short Ribs and 200gm Rump Eye, served on a wooden board, with 2 type of sauce, Chilli Sauce and Chimichurri sauce to go with the meats.
+For $49 a person, you get to try four of Hunter & Barrel’s signature meat dishes, in portions that is just right for the one person.
+The four meats you get are the Honey Glazed Pork Belly, Portugese Chicken, Slow Cooked Beef Short Ribs and 200gm Rump Eye, served on a wooden board, with two types of sauce, Chilli Sauce and Chimichurri,to go with the meats.

 The Honey Glazed Pork Belly is tender and the fat perfectly rendered.
 It is sweet and sticky, just as the name suggests, and finger licking good.